GOP lawmakers assail Minnesota AG Keith Ellison over warnings for opening bars early

 Reopening plans by other restaurants remained in limbo Sunday.

-Kris Schiffler, the owner of six Shady’s restaurants in Stearns, Benton and Todd counties also has suggested he planned to reopen before June 1.
-On Sunday, he posted a message on Facebook saying that at least one of his locations would reopen on Monday.
+Kris Schiffler, the owner of six Shady's restaurants in Stearns, Benton and Todd counties, also has suggested he planned to reopen before June 1.
+On Sunday, he posted a message on Facebook saying that at least one of his locations would reopen Monday.

-Stay-at-home restrictions are slated to ease on Monday to allow more retail businesses to reopen and for Minnesotans to go out more.
-But bars, restaurants, theaters, hair salons and other businesses that place people in close contact must remain shuttered until June 1 and can only reopen if they meet safe opening plans still be crafted this week by state health officials.
+Stay-at-home restrictions are scheduled to ease on Monday to allow more retail businesses to reopen and for Minnesotans to go out more.
+But bars, restaurants, theaters, hair salons and other businesses that place people in close contact must remain shuttered until June 1 and can reopen only if they meet safe opening plans still being crafted this week by state health officials.

-The letter from the House Republicans assailed Ellison’s office for seeking financial penalties against businesses that violate the state’s modified stay-at-home order.
-The lawmakers agreed that Ellison had the authority to levy fines but argued that businesses need to reopen immediately in order to survive.
+The letter from the House Republicans assailed Ellison's office for seeking financial penalties against businesses that violate the state's modified stay-at-home order.
+The lawmakers argued that businesses need to reopen immediately in order to survive.

 Minnesota GOP lawmakers have made fully reopening the state's economy a rallying cry, warning that the state's rural economy "is on the verge of collapse" because of Walz's executive orders.